 How do you know if it’s safe to turn your horse out in the snow?

 Horses are, by and large, incredibly well-suited to snowy conditions.
 Convex hooves and thick winter coats make most horses more comfortable in snowy conditions than in high humidity heat.
-That said, there are still some wintry conditions which are unsafe for a horse to be turned out in.
+That said, there are still some wintry conditions that are unsafe for a horse to be turned out in.
 Read on to learn more about winter turnout do’s and don’ts.

 How do you decide if your snow-covered pasture is safe for turnout?